trilogy-group/rag_benchmarking/README.md

 # ... set up experiment runner
 ```

-Use `python -m pip install -r requirements.txt` (or `poetry install`) to install dependencies including `datasets` for RAGTruth support.
+Use `poetry install` to install dependencies, including the `datasets` package required for RAGTruth support.